Instructor considerations in delivering hybrid courses

 Health and Well-Being

-- If they are feeling overwhelmed, they should review the resources found on the COVID-19 Student Site.
+- If they feel overwhelmed, they should review the resources on the COVID-19 Student Site.

 Berge, Zane.
 (1995).
 “The Role of the Online Instructor/Facilitator: Recommendations from the Field.”Educational Technology,35(1): 22-30.